 Three agencies are cooperating in planning and developing this Transbay Terminal / Caltrain Downtown Extension / Redevelopment project: the City and County of San Francisco, the San Francisco Redevelopment Agency, and the Peninsula Corridor (Caltrain) Joint Powers Board (JPB).

-Pursuant to the San Francisco Board of Supervisor's Resolution 1040101 (passed February 2, 2001), a joint exercise of powers agency, consisting of the City and County of San Francisco, AC Transit, and the JPB, was formed to "develop, design, construct and operate a new transit terminal and related facilities on and adjacent to the existing Transbay Terminal site."
-The new Transbay Joint Powers Authority (TJPA) is governed by a five-member board of directors, appointed respectively by the JPB, AC Transit, the San Francisco Mayor, the Muni Board of Directors, and the San Francisco Board of Supervisors (this member is to be a San Francisco Supervisor).
+A joint exercise of powers agreement, signed on April 2, 2001, created the Transbay Joint Power Authority (TJPA), consisting of the City and County of San Francisco, AC Transit, and the JPB.
+Pursuant to the agreement, the TJPA was formed to "develop, design, construct and operate a new transit terminal and related facilities on and adjacent to the existing Transbay Terminal site."
+The new TJPA is governed by a five-member board of directors, appointed respectively by the JPB, AC Transit, the San Francisco Mayor, the Muni Board of Directors, and the San Francisco Board of Supervisors (this member is to be a San Francisco Supervisor).

-The joint exercise of powers agreement establishing the TJPA was signed on April 2, 2001.
 The TJPA is the entity that is obligated to implement and operate the new transit terminal.
-Resolution 1040101 urges the California legislature to enact legislation to provide the necessary state-owned real property, funding and other measures needed to support the proposed Terminal Plan and Caltrain Extension.
-It urges BATA to allocate funds from existing seismic surcharge revenues to fund JPA operations and contracts for the Terminal Plan and Caltrain Extension until other funds become available.
+Because the project is in the City and County of San Francisco, however, the City's cooperation is necessary.
+The joint powers agreement creating the TJPA designated the City as the Administrator for the project.
+When the City approved agreement in Board of Supervisors Resolution 104-01 it supported the project by urging the California legislature to enact legislation to provide land, funding and other measure needed to support the proposed Terminal Plan and Caltrain Extension.
+The Resolution also urges BATA to allocate funds from existing seismic surcharge revenues to fund JPA operations and contracts for the Terminal Plan and Caltrain Extension until other funds become available.
 Finally, it urges the Transbay JPA Directors to approve agreements and leases with AC Transit to ensure that design, construction, and operation of the new Transbay Terminal meet specific performance criteria to maximize the usefulness of the facility for transit operations.